1. SAP Glossary

 3. demand-driven profitability

-What is demand-driven profitability in SAP EPM-IM-FPL - EPM IM Flying Profit&Loss (Leopard)?
+What is 'demand-driven profitability' in SAP EPM-IM-FPL - EPM IM Flying Profit&Loss (Leopard)?

-SAP Term: demand-driven profitability
+demand-driven profitability - Overview

-Demand-driven profitability is a concept used in SAP's Enterprise Performance Management (EPM) Information Management (IM) Flying Profit & Loss (Leopard) component.
+• Key Concepts: Demand-driven profitability is a concept used in SAP's Enterprise Performance Management (EPM) Information Management (IM) Flying Profit & Loss (Leopard) component.
 It is a method of analyzing profitability by taking into account the demand for a product or service, as well as the cost of providing it.
 This allows businesses to better understand their profitability and make more informed decisions about pricing and production.

-The demand-driven profitability concept can be used to analyze the profitability of a product or service by taking into account the demand for it, as well as the cost of providing it.
+How to use it: The demand-driven profitability concept can be used to analyze the profitability of a product or service by taking into account the demand for it, as well as the cost of providing it.
 This analysis can be used to determine the optimal pricing and production levels for a product or service, as well as to identify areas where costs can be reduced.

-When using demand-driven profitability analysis, it is important to consider both the demand for a product or service and the cost of providing it.
+Tips & Tricks: When using demand-driven profitability analysis, it is important to consider both the demand for a product or service and the cost of providing it.
 Additionally, it is important to consider other factors such as market trends and customer preferences when making decisions about pricing and production levels.

-Demand-driven profitability is closely related to other concepts such as cost-benefit analysis and activity-based costing.
+Related Information: Demand-driven profitability is closely related to other concepts such as cost-benefit analysis and activity-based costing.
 Additionally, it is often used in conjunction with other methods of analysis such as financial forecasting and market research.

-Related SAP Glossary Terms
+demand-driven profitability - Related SAP Terms

 Rating